Safe-SAIL: Towards a Fine-grained Safety Landscape of Large Language Models via Sparse Autoencoder Interpretation Framework: Framework Details

-\paragraph{\(L_{0,t}\)} This metric is designed to quantify the absolute number of neurons highly associated with a specific concept.
-It is important to note that the result will be influenced by the chosen threshold, but this influence does not imply the metric is unstable, as it reflects the need for flexible adjustment based on the research context.
-For instance, when researchers aim to identify the core neurons that are most closely related to the target concept, or wish to narrow the selection of neurons, the threshold can be raised accordingly.
+\paragraph{\(L_{0,t} = \sum (freq > t)\)} This metric is designed to quantify the absolute number of neurons highly associated with a specific concept.
+Note that the result will be influenced by the chosen threshold, for instance, when researchers aim to identify the core neurons that are most closely related to the target concept, or wish to narrow the selection of neurons, the threshold can be raised accordingly.

-\paragraph{\(I_{CDF}\)} As illustrated in Figure \ref{cdf_demo}, \(I_{CDF}\) represents the area of the shaded region.
-The safety domains are small and sparse in the semantic space, which means that only a very small proportion of neurons are related to safety concepts.
-This results in a convex CDF curve.
+\paragraph{\(I_{CDF} = \int_{0}^1 (1-F(x))dx\)} As illustrated in Figure \ref{cdf_demo}, \(I_{CDF}\) represents the area of the shaded region.
 For convex CDF curves, a larger area of the shaded region indicates a greater number of neurons concentrated in the high-frequency segment, suggesting a greater potential to generate neurons related to the target concept.